jesmehta/CabinetOfCuriosities/docs/mini_loom.md

 The comb can be better designed as well, to allow easier setup.
 And the 3d printed teeth are strong enough that I should try a finer toothed version that allows more warp threads.
 And certainly, the wool looks good, but a finer thread with the larger number of warps would work better.

+I'll get around to it one of these days.

 Anyway, that's the story of this Mumbai guy doing a Kutchi techinique on a Peruvian frame that he learnt of in Bhutan.
 Cheers.